richardfous/MMM-NameDay/README.md

 ## Dependencies
 You can find API used in this module [here](https://api.abalin.net).

-There is a CORS problem with this API, so in order to make this module work i used a proxy server that you can find on this [website](https://github.com/Freeboard/thingproxy).
+There is a CORS problem with this API, so in order to make this module work a proxy server is used.
+This server is available on this [website](https://github.com/Freeboard/thingproxy).
 There is a limitation of 100000 characters per request and a limitation of 10 requests/second.

 ## Issues
 If you find any issues with this module, feel free to open a GitHub issue in this repository.